Skip to content

 3. Edit, check at localhost:3000, commit.

-4. git push -u origin my-change → open the MR.
+4. git push -u origin my-change → open the MR at the URL printed in the terminal.

 5. Same preview → review → merge as above.